 We’ve had a beautiful, abnormally warm fall here in Minnesota that’s kept me from baking much.
 But with Thanksgiving right around the corner, I just can’t wait any longer.
 I had to make something pumpkin-y.
+And so I started experimenting and created the absolutely Best One Bowl, No Sugar Added Maple Pumpkin Bread!

 Do you ever get in a pumpkin mood?
 I absolutely love its taste.
-Unfortunately, so many of the pumpkin baked goods and drinks out there are less about the pumpkin and more about sugar. 🙁 That’s one of the things I love about my one bowl, no sugar pumpkin bread recipe.
+Unfortunately, so many of the pumpkin baked goods and drinks out there are less about the pumpkin and more about sugar. 🙁 That’s one of the things I love about my one bowl, no sugar added maple pumpkin bread recipe.
 Yes, it has some maple syrup in it for some sweetness, but it’s not sugary.
 It’s fresh, dense, super moist, and filled with pumpkin goodness.

 Now don’t get me wrong, I don’t consider this bread a health food—after all, it has a stick of butter in it.
 But it is made with whole wheat flour, real ingredients, and it’s not drenched with a cup or more of processed sugar.
-So for me it’s a great solution—still wonderful and tasty, but not over-the-top crazy. 🙂 And if you compare it to the ingredients in some of the popular, boxed pumpkin quick bread mixes, I think it’s clearly a better choice.
+So for me, it’s a great solution—still wonderful and tasty, but not over-the-top crazy. 🙂 And if you compare it to the ingredients in some of the popular, boxed pumpkin quick bread mixes, I think it’s clearly a better choice.

 Yes, making your own quick bread takes a little more time, but you can avoid artificial colors, highly processed flours and fats, and a whole host of other additives by going the homemade route with my recipe!

-Finally, like most quick breads, my No Sugar Pumpkin Bread freezes well, so make a double batch and save one for later.
+Finally, like most quick bread, my One Bowl No Sugar Added Maple Pumpkin Bread freezes well, so make a double batch and save one for later.
 Just one little heads-up with this recipe.
 It’s super moist!!
 For most of us that’s a good thing, right?
 You just need to watch out, though.
 While it may be tempting to serve it up right out of the oven, let the bread cool to room temperature first.
 I had to take the photos for this post before the loaf had completely cooled, and it made the slices a little moister than usual.
 That said, boy did it taste delicious!

 I hope you enjoy this recipe as much as we do.
 Make it up for a dinner party or maybe even your Thanksgiving holiday feast.
 No matter what the occasion, it will be a welcome addition!